oslabs-beta/VaaS/SETUP.md

-# Visualization as a Service ("VaaS"):

-## Installation / Setup Instructions
+# Installation / Setup Instructions

 To get started, you will need to have a Kubernetes cluster.
 If you are new to Kubernetes, you can create a simple single-node cluster on your local machine by using minikube.
 See documentation for minikube at [link](https://minikube.sigs.k8s.io/docs/start/).

 Follow the instructions below to install dependencies required by VaaS.
+To have the dependencies work properly with VaaS, the service types of each application must be changed to ```LoadBalancer```.

 <br/>